scylladb/scylladb/docs/dev/backport.md

 5.6.
 Ask someone else (from QA, or the patch author, or anyone relevant) for assistance in selecting among the options

-## How to backport a patch
+## Contributor instructions
+When backporting the maintainer will try to cherry-pick the changes onto the branch with older version of Scylla, but sometimes additional changes are needed to make the change work with old code.

+In such case the maintainer can ask the contributor to prepare a change to work with this particular version.
-Here are the instructions on how to backport some changes to an older version of Scylla.
+Here are the instructions for a contributor on how to properly prepare these changes.

 It's the easiest to show it by an example, so let's look at PR [#12031](https://github.com/scylladb/scylladb/pull/12031), which fixed issue [#12014](https://github.com/scylladb/scylladb/issues/12014).

 ### Wait for the original change to get merged